BenHaeck/Simple-String-Parser/Documentation.md

 `public float[] GetAsFloats (string name)`
 gets the values attached to a name as an array of floats

+### GetAsTypeOrDef get a value, or if that value does not exist, it will return a default value
 `public string GetAsStringOrDef(string name, string def)`
 gets the first value in a list attach to a name or returns the default value if that name isn't bound to anything